A Place for Fashion Learning

 For fashion marketing, location is just about everything.
 The industry—and its associated creative fields—is anchored in New York, drawing world-class talent to Parsons.
-The faculty is composed of experts who have created and interpreted some of the most defining moments of fashion history.
+The faculty is composed of experts who have created and interpreted some of the defining moments of fashion history.

 Projects and Partnerships

-Leveraging their experience and connections in fashion’s highest ranks, Fashion Marketing professors build classes around projects with industry partners.
+Applying their experience and connections in fashion’s highest ranks, Fashion Marketing professors build classes around projects with industry partners.
 Recent courses include one developed by Julia Poteat and James Mendolia to partner with Li Ning, a Beijing-based athletic sportswear firm.
 Student teams from AAS Fashion Design and Marketing will create looks for Li Ning, competing for a sponsored ten-day trip to China to meet representatives of the company.
 Italian accessories retailer Braccalini is partnering with AAS Marketing for a class in which students will create marketing plans.
 Student collaborations with peers at Columbia Business School to develop luxury goods for partners like Chanel and LVMH Perfumes and Cosmetics build on students’ prior work experiences and provide intensive group-learning experiences.
 The online study option brings New York resources to students worldwide, and funnels international perspective back to campus.

 The Parsons Fashion Marketing program is committed to reflecting real-world concerns and challenges.
-Through internships with partners like Louis Vuitton, Michael Kors, Carolina Herrara, Prada, J. Crew, The Gap, Vogue, Nylon, and the New York Times, students learn to address real-world concerns and challenges.
+Through internships with partners like Louis Vuitton, Michael Kors, Carolina Herrera, Prada, J. Crew, The Gap, Vogue, Nylon, and the New York Times, students learn to address real-world concerns and challenges.
 Competing for an internship at Worth Global Style Network, Fashion Marketing students recently photographed New York street styles and developed a fashion trend story to be featured on the trendspotting consultancy’s website.
-Ongoing initiatives like the collaborative project with CARE and Ajkem’a Loy’a, a Guatemalan cooperative of artisans, afford students the chance to consider factors such as economic and ecological sustainability within an increasingly global marketplace.
+Ongoing initiatives like a collaborative project with CARE and Ajkem’a Loy’a, a Guatemalan cooperative of artisans, afford students the chance to consider factors such as economic and ecological sustainability within an increasingly global marketplace.

 Fashioning a Career